top of page

 Why isn’t my child motivated?

-All humans are inherently motivated.
-So, if someone seems to be lacking it, there’s usually a good reason.
-Young athletes often appear unmotivated when actually they aren’t.
+When someone lacks motivation there’s usually a good reason.
+Young athletes often appear unmotivated when they aren’t.
 This can be due to lacking the skills they need to succeed, feeling out of control, lacking goals & direction, fear of failure and failing to see that the effort they invest is worthwhile or recognised.
 Some have also developed what we call poor quality motivation, that is motivation that is based purely on winning or other uncontrollable outcomes.
-I develop high quality motivation which is internally based and controllable and ensure each young athlete knows how to set appropriate goals, measure progress, reflect to increase learning and sees a clear path for future improvement.
+I develop high quality motivation which is internally based & controllable and ensure each young athlete knows how to set appropriate goals, measure progress, reflect to increase learning and sees a clear path for future improvement.
+These athletes don't struggle with motivation.

 Can you deal with perfectionism?

 Many young athletes struggle with perfectionism.
 It can be extremely debilitating for the athlete themselves and makes parenting and coaching challenging.
-My approach is to develop what we term adaptive perfectionism.
-This means keeping the good parts of perfectionism such a working hard, setting high standards, while also reducing down the debilitating parts such as trying to be perfect, fear of mistakes/failure, being overly critical of themselves and others, openness to change/learning and increased in confidence, self-esteem and enjoyment.
+My approach is to develop what I term adaptive perfectionism.
+This means keeping the good parts of perfectionism such as working hard and setting high standards, while also reducing the debilitating or limiting parts such as trying to be perfect, fear of mistakes/failure, being overly critical of themselves & others and lack of openness to change/learning.
+This also leads to increases in confidence, self-esteem and enjoyment.
+The earlier you can start this the more successful you will be.

 Can these skills be used in school and life?